Carter958/aws-terraform-IaC/README.md

 ## **Usage**

-- **Access the Application**: Once the infrastructure is up, the public IP of the load balancer will be displayed in the output.
-Use this to access your application.
+- **Access the Application**: Once the infrastructure is up, the DNS name of the load balancer will be displayed in the output.
+Use this to access the webpage.

 - **Scaling**: The infrastructure automatically scales based on the CPU utilization metrics.